 Treatments of the Ears: Tinnitus (non-pulsatile)

 Non-pulsatile tinnitus may have no cure, but there are several treatments for this vexing problem.
-In brief, distracting noise (such as “white noise"), use of hearing aids, getting good sleep, getting daily exercise, and avoiding known dietary triggers (caffeine, ibuprofen and similar medications, apple cider vinegar, among others), alcohol, avoiding topical causes (sunscreen), and even undertaking cognitive behavioral therapy may help.
+In brief, focusing on something else, using a distracting noise (such as music or “white noise"), use of hearing aids, getting good sleep, getting daily exercise, and avoiding known dietary triggers (caffeine, ibuprofen and similar medications, apple cider vinegar, among others), alcohol, avoiding topical causes (sunscreen), and even undertaking cognitive behavioral therapy may help.
 Of course, prevention of tinnitus or its progression is important, and this is accomplished by avoiding excessive noise exposure and avoiding medications that hurt the inner ear (such as certain malaria medications and intravenous antibiotics called aminoglycosides).

 Treatments for Tinnitus